 In 1978, St. Luke’s College and the University of Exeter amalgamated into one academic powerhouse.
 Since, the University has gained Russell Group status and sits among the best 150 universities in the world.
 The University’s scholarship schemes therefore not only attract academics of the highest calibre, but also athletes with the potential to compete at the highest level.

-In the past decade, EURFC has remained as the dominating force in university rugby.
-The Club’s 1st XV have achieved victories at Twickenham, and have won their respective BUCS league multiple times.
-An achievement that has not been unnoticed from the professional’s on the other side of the M5.
-In their recent rise to become the primo team in the Premiership, Exeter Chiefs have stuck to their roots in producing top-class players from their own academies, with EURFC sat high in their pecking order.
+For the last two decades, EURFC has remained as the dominant force in university rugby.
+The Club’s 1st XV have achieved numerous BUCS National Championship titles, the most recent of which came at Sixways in 2022.
+They have also won their respective BUCS league multiple times, including back-to-back BUCS Super Rugby triumphs in 2018 and 2019.
+In the English league pyramid, the club continues to go from strength to strength, having been promoted to National 2 for the first time, ahead of the 2022-23 season.
+These achievements have not gone unnoticed at Sandy Park.
+In their recent rise to becoming a major force in the Premiership, Exeter Chiefs have stuck to their roots in producing top-class players from their own academies, with EURFC sat high in their pecking order.
 It is no secret that the University and Premiership side play a similar brand of rugby, materialised from close-knit relationships between the coaching teams.

 Tony Rowe OBE, Chairman and Chief Executive of Exeter Rugby Club has been a driving force in the development of the working relationship between the Chiefs and the University of Exeter.

 Rob Baxter, Director of Rugby at Exeter Chiefs and former Head Coach of the University’s rugby club, recognises the University’s contribution in the professional programme.